Hermeian haloes: extreme objects with two interactions in the past: Simulations and Methodology

 \subsection{Passage detection algorithm}

-The ROCKSTAR and Consistent Trees generate catalogues (hlist *.list), each of which contains all haloes from one snapshot, as well as their commonly used characteristics (see appendices of \citealt{Rodrigues-Puebla}, for an overview of the halo catalogues).
-The proposed catalogues store more than 80 halo characteristics.
-Characteristics that are used to search for haloes that have passed through other haloes are reviewed below.
+In order to identify Hermeian and backsplash haloes, as well as their targets, we first identify every passage through another halo for each halo during its evolution.
+In this Subsection we describe the search for passages, and in the next Subsection we give our definitions of Hermeian and backsplash haloes.
+The ROCKSTAR and Consistent Trees generate catalogues of haloes for each snapshot, as well as their commonly used characteristics (see appendices of \cite{Rodrigues-Puebla} for an overview of the halo catalogues).
+The proposed catalogues store more than 80 halo characteristics, and the properties that are used by our algorithm are reviewed below.

-\textbf{ID:} Halo ID that is guaranteed to be unique across all snapshots of the entire simulation.
+\texttt{ID:} The halo \texttt{ID} that is guaranteed to be unique across all snapshots of the entire simulation.

-\textbf{Desc\_id:} Halo ID of descendant halo.
+\texttt{Desc\_id:} The halo \texttt{ID} of the descendant halo.
 A halo at one time step (a progenitor) is linked to a halo at the next time step (the descendant) if the majority of the particles in the progenitor end up in the descendant.

-\textbf{Pid:} Parent halo ID.
+\texttt{Pid:} The parent halo \texttt{ID}.
 For field haloes (those that are not subhaloes) this is -1.
-Otherwise, it is the halo ID of the smallest host halo that contains this halo.
+Otherwise, it is the halo \texttt{ID} of the smallest host halo that contains this halo.